louiiuol/Operations_Filter/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC V2 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the GNU GENERAL PUBLIC V2 License - see the [LICENSE](LICENSE) file for details